TheDiscordian/ipfs-sync/README.md

 ## Installation

+If your OS or architechture isn't supported, please open an issue!
+If it's easily supported with Go, I'll definitely consider it 😊.

 ### Binary

 If you're on an Arch based distro, `ipfs-sync` is available on the [AUR](https://aur.archlinux.org/packages/ipfs-sync/).

-Binaries are available on the [releases](https://github.com/TheDiscordian/ipfs-sync/releases) page for other distros.
+Binaries are available on the [releases](https://github.com/TheDiscordian/ipfs-sync/releases) page for other distros and OSs.

 ### Source